phil-smith-1/ad-signal-tech-test/README.md

 `rails db:create db:schema:load`

 This will set up the development and test databases.

+Install FFMPEG.
+On MacOS, using Homebrew:

+`brew install ffmpeg`

 ## Usage
 In the console run `rails s` to boot your local server.
 You can then visit `localhost:3000` to use the system.
 From here you may view a list of videos.
 Click on a the "Show this video" button to see more information.